d3/d3/tutorial/circle.markdown

 ## Binding Data

-This is beginning to look at lot like [jQuery](http://jquery.com/).
+This is beginning to look a lot like [jQuery](http://jquery.com/).
 More commonly, though, we want to use *data* to drive the appearance of our circles.
 To do that, we need some data.
 For the sake of example, let's imaginge that each of these circles represents a number: 32, 57 and 112.
 The